Munich-Quantum-Software-Stack/QDMI/docs/rationale.md

 <img class="qdmi-schematic" alt="QDMI Components and Interfaces" src="qdmi_schematic.svg"/>

-## Session, Control and Query Interface {#rationale-interfaces}
+## Session, Job and Query Interface {#rationale-interfaces}

 As depicted in the schematic above, the components of QDMI communicate through three different interfaces, namely:

 - the "session interface",
-- the "control interface", and
+- the "job interface", and
 - the "query interface".

-However, those interfaces do not map directly to the components of QDMI.
-Instead, the session interface is exclusively used for the communication between the client and the driver.
-The client calls functions of the session interface that is implemented by the driver.
+Those interfaces do not map directly to the components of QDMI.
+Rather, every of the above three interfaces has two instantiations: In the client interface between the clients and the drivers and in the device interface between the driver and the devices.
+Hence, the client calls functions of the respective interface implementation of the driver and the driver either handles the calls itself or forwards them to the device.

+To this end, the client's session interface establishes a session between a client and a driver.
+Through this session, the driver grants the client access to the connected devices.
+The driver itself also creates a session, a device session between itself and the device.
+In the usual case, the driver will create a device session on one device for every client that has access to it.
+Find more details on the usage of the device session below under \ref device-session.

-The control and query interfaces facilitate the communication between the client and the device.
+The job and query interfaces facilitate the communication between the client and the device.
 Nevertheless, the communication does not take place directly between those components and always goes through the driver.
-To this end, the control and query interface have two sides, the client and device side.
-The device side of the control and query interface are implemented by the device and consumed by the driver.
-In turn, the client side is implemented by the driver and consumed by the client.
+To this end, the job and query interface have two sides, the client and device side.
+In particular, the driver may cache or modify any information returned by the device.

-The split of this part of QDMI into the control and query interface is motivated by the fact that the control interface is used to control job execution and everything connected to it.
-The information flow here is bidirectional.
+The split of QDMI into the session, job and query interface is motivated by the fact that the session interface describes communication only between two adjacent components.
+The control and query interface on the other hand define communication between clients and devices that goes through the driver but the driver is here no end-point of the communication.
+The job interface is used to control job execution and everything connected to it and hence the information flow here is bidirectional.
 On the other hand, the information flow through the query interface is purely unidirectional from the device to the client.

 ## Prefixing Device Implementations {#rationale-prefix}